 We offer a variety of programs designed to suit the needs of both Engineering and non-Engineering students.

-Students can enroll in the EPP double major degree program which earns them a joint degree between EPP and any of the five primary engineering departments (Chemical, Civil, Electrical and Computer, Mechanical, and Materials Science).
+Students can enroll in the EPP additional major degree program which earns them a joint degree between EPP and any of the five primary engineering departments (Chemical, Civil, Electrical and Computer, Mechanical, and Materials Science).

 The EPP department offers an additional major in Science, Technology, and Public Policy (STPP) for students outside of the engineering college who are earning a B.S. degree.
 This includes students in the Mellon College of Science, the School of Computer Science, and select majors in the Dietrich College.
 Similar to the additional major in Engineering and Public Policy, this new additional major is meant to broaden the perspectives on a student's primary major and provide additional skills for future careers.

-For CMU students outside the College of Engineering, EPP administers the Technology and Policy Minor.
 The T&P minor is designed to allow students to explore interests in the interactions of technology and policy without significant overload to the course requirements in their major curriculum.

 This minor is for undergraduate students across the university who are interested in policy issues related to security and privacy, including those who are planning careers in security/privacy as well as those who plan to focus their careers in other areas.

 Carnegie Mellon students, whether they have completed an EPP undergraduate program or not, may pursue a 5th year MS in EPP.